Hypernetwork-Driven Low-Rank Adaptation Across Attention Heads: Introduction

 While LoRA has emerged as one of the most widely adopted PEFT methods due to its simplicity and efficiency, it has several limitations in the multi-head self-attention setting.
 First, LoRA learns independent low-rank adapters for each attention head and projection, without any mechanism for coordination or parameter sharing.
 This can lead to redundancy across heads, as prior work has shown that many attention heads capture overlapping or similar functions \cite{voita-etal-2019-analyzing, NEURIPS2019_2c601ad9}.
 Second, the lack of shared structure implies that each head must rely solely on its own gradient signals, which can reduce sample efficiency in low-data fine-tuning scenarios.
 In this work, we answer the following research question:

-To address this question, we first generalize prior works that investigate the theoretical connections between Mixture of Experts and single-head attention \cite{le2024revisiting, truong2025replora} to the setting of multi-head self-attention.
+To address this question, we first generalize prior works that investigate the theoretical connections between Mixture of Experts and single-head attention \cite{le2025revisiting, truong2025replora} to the setting of multi-head self-attention.
 We show that it can naturally be reinterpreted as a Hierarchical Mixture-of-Experts (HMoE).
 Within this framework, applying LoRA to multi-head self-attention corresponds to refining both the experts and their scoring functions via low-rank matrices.
-Building on this insight of the connections between MHA and HMoE, we propose Hyper-shared Low-Rank Adaptation (HoRA), a new method that explicitly promotes information sharing across attention heads.
-Instead of directly and independently learning separate low-rank adapters for each head, HoRA employs a joint hypernetwork to generate these adapters.
+Building on this insight of the connections between MHA and HMoE, we propose Hyper-shared Low-Rank Adaptation (\our{}), a novel method that explicitly promotes information sharing across attention heads.
+Instead of directly and independently learning separate low-rank adapters for each head, \our{} employs a joint hypernetwork to generate these adapters.
 By implementing shared information among the attention heads, \our{} encourages the experts in the aforementioned HMoE-MHA framework to complement each other by exchanging information, either on the same branch, or across different branches.
 Moreover, the shared hypernetwork introduces structured coupling: heads are no longer fully independent but instead benefit from common parameterization, while still retaining flexibility through specialized transformations.
 This design acts as a form of regularization, mitigating redundancy across heads and enabling more coherent and data-efficient adaptation.
-Our theoretical analysis formally demonstrates that eliminating such redundancy \textit{improves sample efficiency}, and our empirical results corroborate this finding across diverse domains in vision and language tasks where HoRA consistently outperforms several PEFT baselines, including LoRA.
+Our theoretical analysis demonstrates that eliminating such redundancy \textit{improves sample efficiency}, and our empirical results corroborate this finding across diverse domains in vision and language tasks where \our{} consistently outperforms several PEFT baselines, including LoRA.

-To evaluate HoRA, we conduct both theoretical and experimental studies.
-Theoretically, we show that HoRA enhances the sample efficiency for the low-rank matrices from an \textit{exponential} rate to a \textit{polynomial} rate.
-Empirically, we benchmark across vision and language tasks, where HoRA consistently outperforms strong PEFT baselines, including LoRA.
+To evaluate \our{}, we conduct both theoretical and experimental studies.
+Theoretically, \our{} enhances the sample efficiency for the low-rank matrices from an \textit{exponential} rate to a \textit{polynomial} rate.
+Empirically, we benchmark across vision and language tasks, where \our{} consistently outperforms strong PEFT baselines, including LoRA.